reige012/assignment-16/answers/AndreMonc/task2_files/README.md

 ```

 ###Function 6:
-*Objective:* Write this dictionary to a csv file.
+*Objective:* Write output of Function 5 to a csv file.
 (Column1 = species name, Column2 =
 number of individuals per species, Column3 = Cites Status.) *Tips:* The `final_dict`
 passed to this function must be in the format of the output from Function 5.
 ```